BYU-PRISM/GEKKO/docs/quick_start.rst

 ^^^^^^^^^

 Define a Constant.
 There is no functional difference between using a GEKKO Constant, a python variable or a magic number in the Equations.
-However, the Constanst can be provided a name to make the .apm model more clear::
+However, the Constant can be provided a name to make the .apm model more clear::

     c =  m.Const(value, [name]):